 While so many islands are more popular than others, some of the most stunning ones fly under the radar.

-If you want to know which unique islands to visit on your next vacation, check out this list of 5 of our top choices.
+If you want to know which best islands to travel on your next vacation, check out this list of 5 of our top choices.

 This tiny island sits west of the Belize Barrier Reef.
 With a population of approximately 1,300 people, this island is about 5 miles long.